The Mesha Stele, or Moabite Stone

 - Jer 48:7: “For because you have trusted in your works and your treasures, You shall also be taken.
 And Chemosh shall go forth into captivity, his priests and his princes together.”

 - Jer 48:13: “Moab shall be ashamed of Chemosh”

-- Jer 48:42; 48:46: “And Moab shall be destroyed as a people, becasue he has magnified himself against the LORD… Woe to you, O Moab!
+- Jer 48:42; 48:46: “And Moab shall be destroyed as a people, because he has magnified himself against YHVH (the LORD)… Woe to you, O Moab!
 The people of Chemosh perish”.

 Chemosh is mentioned 11 times in the Mesha Stele (see text above), as is idolized by Mesha as the god of his nation.
 Of course in the inscription he tells his view of how his god led him, protected him, and cared for him:

 - Mesha made a high place for Chemosh, since Chemosh gave Mesha victory over his enemies (line 3)